-- Dr. Deana Erdner’s work focuses on the physiological ecology of marine microbes, primarily eukaryotic phytoplankton but including cyanobacteria and bacteria.
-More specifically, her work seeks to apply and integrate molecular methods with traditional ecological techniques to understand the factors that effect the distribution of marine microbes in the environment.
+• Dr. Deana Erdner’s work focuses on the physiological ecology of marine microbes, primarily eukaryotic phytoplankton but including cyanobacteria and bacteria.
+Her work seeks to understand how physiological and genetic factors affect the distribution of marine microbes in the environment.
 REU students in Dr. Erdner’s lab would learn field sampling, measurement of physical and chemical conditions, molecular techniques, and computer-based genetic data analysis.
-Specific REU projects might include (1) investigation of nitrogen assimilation in the harmful alga Aureoumbra lagunensis, also known as the Texas Brown Tide, (2) characterization of planktonic picoeukaryote communities along estuarine gradients, and (3) population biology of the toxic dinoflagellate Gambierdiscus.
+Specific REU projects might include studies of: (1) harmful or toxic algae in coastal systems, (2) effects of oil on phytoplankton and bacteria, and (3) interactions between bacteria and eukaryotic phytoplankton.

 • Dr. Andrew Esbaugh’s research examines the impacts of environmental factors on physiological systems in fish, with particular emphasis on respiratory, acid-base and osmoregulatory physiology with an emphasis on the flexibility of these mechanisms in the face of varying environments.
 REU students would learn a number of valuable skills including the ability to induce environmental exposures and monitor whole animal variables in a laboratory setting, as well as more advanced molecular and biochemical techniques dedicated to isolating particular physiological pathways.
 On-going projects in the Esbaugh lab include: (1) understanding the impacts of ocean acidification on the respiratory and acid-base physiology of estuarine fish, and (2) mechanisms of salinity tolerance in estuarine fish.